stasyanko/monnblanc-principles/README.md

 *The principles are explained with practical examples.*

-*Alan owns a pizzeria and he wants to make online ordering for his pizzeria.*
+*Alan owns a pizzeria and he wants to make online ordering for this.*

 *We will develop online ordering of pizza using MONNBLANC principles.*

-**MONNBLANC principles are:**
+## MONNBLANC principles are:

 **M** - [messaging](#messaging)